 In compliance with FERPA, all refund payments are made directly to students.
 The only exceptions are in certain cases of payments submitted by third party sponsors or outside scholarships organizations, Parent PLUS loans, and rare extenuating circumstances as defined by Georgetown University.
-If a student receives a refund to which he or she was not entitled, any outstanding balance that may result must be paid back to the student account immediately to prevent penalties.
+If a student receives a refund to which they were not entitled, any outstanding balance that may result must be paid back to the student account immediately to prevent penalties.

+VIII.
 Delinquent Accounts